3r1/awawa/README.md

 awawa lite filter is a lightweight PoE2 highlight filter that makes awawa noises on item drops and is color-themed around Jelly Hoshiumi's palette.

 Features:
+- highlight for all the important stuff
 - socket & quality highlighting
-- awawa sounds
+- awawa sounds (&maybe some screaming)
-- highlight for all the important stuff

 ## Install
 Grab the latest release from https://github.com/3r1/awawa/releases